 Bell Leads Charge in Upset of No. 10/11 Georgia; Senior strikeouts 12 in win, Jolly adds insurance run with solo homer

-Kristine Himes is in her second season as the associate head coach of the Kentucky softball team and her sixth overall with the program.
-Himes is responsible for the development of the Wildcats' infield.
+Himes is in her third season as the associate head coach of the Kentucky softball team after serving four seasons as assistant coach until a promotion following the 2011 season.
+Himes handles many day-to-day dealings with the program and is responsible for the development of the Wildcats' infield.
 She also is UK's hitting coach and has led some of the highest power offensives in school history in her time with the Wildcats.

 On the field, Kentucky's batters have improved dramatically since Himes' arrival.
-The Wildcats' have charted an improved team batting average in four of the last five seasons.
+The Wildcats' have charted an improved team batting average in five of the last six seasons.
 In fact, in the six years before Himes arrived at Kentucky, UK had only posted a team batting average over .255 two times, while UK has earned that honor in all six years under Himes' tutelage.